jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 After CASSCF converged, AutoMR will call the Gaussian program to perform OVB-MP2 calculation.
 No other program is supported.
 Also, DMRG-OVB-MP2 is not supported and AutoMR will abort in that case.

 Note that OVBMP2 is a keyword in AutoMR but OVB-MP2 is the method name.
 Do not mix them up.
-Some literature might call this method as 'CASSCF MP2' but that is actually misleading (those authors were fooled by keywords “CASSCF MP2”in Gaussian input file).
+Some literature might call this method as 'CASSCF MP2' but that is actually misleading (those authors were fooled by keywords "CASSCF MP2" in Gaussian input file).

 ## 4.3.13 MRCISD
 Multi-reference Configuration Interaction Singles and Doubles, based on the CASCI/CASSCF reference.